-"Hotel" means a hotel, apartment hotel, motel, inn, tourist camp, tourist cabin, tourist home, 1 [rooming or boarding house,] 1 club, or similar establishment where sleeping accommodations are supplied for pay to transient or permanent guests.
+"Hotel" means a hotel, apartment hotel, motel, inn, tourist camp, tourist cabin, tourist home, club, or similar establishment where sleeping accommodations are supplied for pay to transient or permanent guests, that has more than 350 rooms.

 "Hotel employer" means any person who owns, controls or operates a hotel, and includes any person or contractor who, in a managerial, supervisory or confidential capacity, employs one or more hotel service employees.